 EVAN KNAPPENBERGER: No, I never fired my weapon in Iraq.

 EVAN KNAPPENBERGER: Yes, we did.
-We were originally going to build a really, like a real, realistic tower.
-We ended up building a smaller one that would be more effective to talk to people, because the goal — and I got criticized for this — the goal was not so much to be militarily realistic, but we wanted to have dialogue with people and do a watered-down version.
+And we were originally going to build a really—like a real, realistic tower.
+We ended up building a smaller one that would be more effective to talk to people, because the goal—and I got criticized for this—the goal was not so much to be militarily realistic, but we wanted to kind of have some dialogue with people and do a watered-down version.

-EVAN KNAPPENBERGER: The stop-loss program is the military’s euphemism for the policy that they used to extend soldiers without honoring their contractual obligations.
-They break their contracts, to get them to stay in longer and do another tour.
-You know, get the most out of the soldiers that they have.
+EVAN KNAPPENBERGER: Yes, the stop-loss program is the military’s euphemism for the policy that they use to extend soldiers without honoring their contractual obligations.
+They break their contracts to get them to stay in longer and do another tour, you know, get the most out of the soldiers they have.
 And it’s not really legal.
-We have been checking into the legality of it.
-It is very, very shady.
-It’s one of those things, I had a reporter in Chicago describe it to me, as, "better to ask forgiveness later."
-I think it is wrong, I think it is completely unjust.
+We’ve been checking into the legality of it.
+It’s very, very shady.
+It’s one of those things.
+I had a reporter in Chicago describe it to me as “better to ask forgiveness later.”
+And I think it’s wrong, and I think it’s completely unjust.

 AMY GOODMAN: How many times have you been in Iraq?